 Inciner8 have been in consultation with a regional company on the provision and commission of 7 of our i8-700 large capacity waste incinerators.
 These will be used to reduce the growing mountains of waste currently being stored in landfill facilities around Thiafusha.
 Over the next 3 years, this problem is expected to rise exponentially across the Indian Ocean unless something fundamental is done to address the sheer volume of waste.
 Incineration will help with this – just the incineration process alone will reduce the volume of waste (down to just 3% of its’ original size in most cases).

 The energy created from the combustion process could in the future be used for cleaning, heating or even electricity generation projects on nearby islands.
-Please check back in the next few weeks as we will have an updated blog post following the installation and running of our waste solution.

 More reading / viewing: